amolcrasta/ai-retail-data-analyst/README.md

-# 🧠 AI Retail Data Analyst
+# 🧠 Automated Data Quality & Analysis Engine

-An **AI-powered retail analytics assistant** built with **Python and Streamlit** that automatically cleans datasets, detects relationships, identifies KPIs, generates charts, and produces business insights.
+An intelligent data analysis assistant that automatically detects data quality issues, applies cleaning strategies, and prepares datasets for analysis and visualization.

+## Overview

+Real-world datasets are rarely clean.

+Missing values, inconsistent categories, duplicate records, and formatting issues often make data analysis slow and frustrating.

+The **Automated Data Quality & Analysis Engine** is designed to solve this problem by automatically profiling datasets, detecting quality issues, suggesting cleaning strategies, and generating insights.

-The tool simulates the workflow of a **data analyst**, turning raw datasets into **actionable insights with minimal manual work**.
+The tool simulates how a data analyst prepares messy datasets before performing analysis.

+It enables users to upload datasets and quickly transform them into analysis-ready data.

 ---